tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/购买指南/云端混流转码计费说明_intl_en.md

 <span id="Billing_examples"></span>
 ## Billing Examples
->- The below example uses list prices.
+>!The below example uses list prices.
 If you have signed a Tencent Cloud contract, prices specified in the contract will apply.

 You used the On-Cloud MixTranscoding service through the MCU cluster provided by TRTC on January 1, which produced 1920×1080 and 640×360 videos using the H.264 codec, each totaling 100 minutes, plus 100-minute audio using the audio codec.